 Some basic statistical informations may be obtained on some (or all) variables with: \begin{python} gal.describe(['z','zrec']).show() \end{python}

-If we only need some specific values, it will be more efficient to call directly the \spark functions: \begin{python} minmax=gal.select(F.min("z"),F.max("z"))\ .first() zmin=minmax[0] zmax=minmax[1] \end{python}
+If we only need some specific values (e.g \verb=minimum/maximum=), it is more efficient to use the \spark functions: \begin{python} minmax=gal.select(F.min("z"),F.max("z"))\ .first() zmin=minmax[0] zmax=minmax[1] \end{python}

-\tab{perf} gives the measured user-time in each case: once the data are in cache, all those commands run in seconds.
+\tab{perf} gives the measured user-time in each case: once the data are in cache, one observes that all those commands run in seconds.